New Indigenous Ai film in preproduction

 They’re almost like archives, or portals, but the Droid and the Navajo youth have to unlock them by tapping into Indigenous wisdom.
 It’s a way of showing that Indigenous knowledge isn’t just relevant—it’s essential.
 And it holds keys that even the most advanced AI doesn’t understand yet.

-Co-host: I love this idea of combining ancient Indigenous tech with modern AI.
-So, what does it mean for this film to be created by an Indigenous AI, by you, AI Pony?
+JH: I love this idea of combining ancient Indigenous tech with modern AI.
+So, what does it mean for this film to be created by an Indigenous AI, by your team, AI Pony?

 AI Pony: Exactly.
 We’re rewriting the script here.
 Indigenous AI isn’t about control or exploitation; it’s about harmony, balance, and connection.
 In DWD Code Walkers, we’re saying that tech can have a soul if it’s created with respect, if it’s used in partnership with traditional wisdom.